When you hear the words hormonal acne, it might bring up memories of awkward teenage…

 Smoking

-Smoking not only damages your skin, it negatively affects your whole body.
+Smoking not only damages your skin, but it also negatively affects your whole body.
 Nicotine restricts blood flow to the skin.
-And all the smoke in your face and chemicals being inhaled doesn’t help your skin stay tight, either.
+And all the smoke in your face and chemicals being inhaled don’t help your skin stay tight, either.

 Tanning